 Please have a look at the information provided herewith.
 For further assistance, contact our Erasmus Office using the contact details provided on our website.

-Applicants need to submit the Learning Agreement, a transcript of records, a copy of their passport / ID and a photo.
+Applicants must submit the Learning Agreement, a transcript of records, proof of English language knowledge and a photo with their application form.

 Fall Semester: 31st May